The Rock - Climbing Tower

 The session will be for two hours starting at your allocated time, meeting at the outdoor education store room D 1.6, next to the canteen.

 Students will be provided with all safety gear and full instruction.
-Please remember to wear your school PE kit and a tight fitting pair of trainers.
+Please remember to bring your school PE kit and a tight-fitting pair of trainers.
 It can be cold outside, please bring a warm coat and tracksuit bottoms.
 There will be time before their session to change.

-In order for your son to take part in this activity, we will need the online medical consent form (link below) submitted before his allocated date.
+In order for your son to take part in this activity we will need the online medical consent form (linked below) filled in and submitted before their allocated dates.